thejunglejane/datums/README.md

 ## Deleting reports and responses

 Deleting reports and responses from the database is much the same.
+Note that deleting a report will delete any responses included in the snapshot containing that report.

 #### Command Line
 You can delete all snapshots in your Dropbox Reporter folder with